 - Post 2017 in the Public Sector risks arising from an incorrect status decision moved to Engagers from Workers

-- From April 2021 a similar transfer of risk takes place in the Private Sector if the Engager is a large or medium company (broadly turnover over £10.2m).
+- From April 2021 a similar transfer of risk took place in the Private Sector if the Engager is a large or medium company (broadly turnover over £10.2m).
 For Engagers with turnovers beneath this, IR35 risks sit with the worker still

 - See our IR35 section for more detail